 -Have a good command of the English language.

--Have a very good expertise in the given topics on the Youth Goals #10 and #3 under the working title “Engaging together for a sustainable and inclusive Europe”.
+-Have a very good expertise in the given topics on the Youth Goals #10 (sustainability) and #3 (inclusion), with a special emphasis on intergenerational dialogue and justice, under the working title “Engaging together for a sustainable and inclusive Europe”.

--Committed to ensuring that the organisation contributes to the process by organising and taking part in the roundtable dialogue events with the institutional stakeholders together with other selected youth organisations; make the EUYD more visible; provide expertise and be open to representing the views gathered at the EU Youth Conferences.
+-Be committed to ensuring that the organisation contributes to the process by organising and taking part in the roundtable dialogue events with the institutional stakeholders together with other selected youth organisations; make the EUYD more visible; provide expertise and be open to representing the views gathered at the EU Youth Conferences.

--Ensure smooth communication and coordination on behalf of the organisation with the European Steering Group through the European Youth Forum.
+-Have experience in managing large-scale international cooperation in order to ensure smooth communication and coordination on behalf of the organisation with the European Steering Group through the European Youth Forum.

--Be ready to participate in events and online meetings e.g. coordination webinars with other youth organisations, the European Youth Forum and other involved actors, if necessary.
+-Be ready to participate in events and online meetings, e.g., coordination webinars with other youth organisations, the European Youth Forum and other involved actors, if necessary.

+How to Apply

+INGOs NEED TO KNOW WHAT THEY NEED TO SEND TO WHOM AND IN WHAT DEADLINES, THAT SHOULD BE SUMMARIZED HERE.

 Application questions